Circuit-Minds/whatsapp-cloud-api/README.md

 ## Disclaimer

 This module is not officially affiliated with WhatsApp or Facebook.
-It's an independent project developed by the community.
+It's an independent project developed by @gshubham533 @YesYouWhyOhJee @Shlok221B @Shashanksingh8208

 **Note:** Make sure to replace placeholders (`your_phone_number_id`, `your_bearer_token`, etc.) with actual values when using the module.